 Now that I have your attention, I want to share some things with you.
 In Hillsborough County, the rates of accidental child drownings have increased -- yes, increased.
 Fourteen children died from accidental drownings locally last year.
 I don’t know about you but that’s 14 too many!
 Our local Children's Board has been doing some great work through their Prevent Needless Deaths campaign to spread the word about things we can do to lower these numbers.
 As a mother, I support this mission and that's why I was so glad to be able to partner with them again to share some of my favorite ways to prevent accidental drownings.

-With all that has been going on with the coronavirus and having kids home fulltime has definitely changed things.
+With all that has been going on with the coronavirus and having kids home fulltime, our realities have undoubtedly changed.
 I don't know about you but I've had to work from home while being a teacher, a guidance counselor, lunch lady, and sometimes a principal.